datadesk/vr-interactives-three-js/README.md

     }
 ```

-Now you can reload the scene by clicking and dragging with the mouse, or using the WASD keys to move around.
+Now when you reload the scene you can look around by clicking and dragging with the mouse, and use the WASD keys to move around the crater.

 That's great and all but what if we want to try this on mobile?
 Instead, let's load controls conditionally, depending on the device we're on.
+This will load the VRControls if you load the page on your phone, which use the accelerometer to track movement.

 ```javascript
 // Detect mobile devices in the user agent